gj1118/wezterm_helix_theme/Readme.md

 `
 Now whever you change the wezterm theme the corresponding helix theme will be applied to your helix theme.
 Please dont forget to run `config-reload` in helix just to refresh the editor.

+## Configuring themes
+You can configure `helix_theme.toml` anyhow you want.
+Its just a `helix` theme after all.
+Please dont change the `inhertits` property as it will be overriden by the script.
+Any changes that you do in `helix_theme.toml` will be mimiced in the generated `wezterm_theme.toml` helix theme file.
+The generated `wezterm_theme.toml` is placed in the `/Users/<userfolder>/.config/helix/themes` folder.

 ## Go version used
 1.23.0